 The assumption is that forms will be completed anonymously, but faculty members may sign the forms if they wish to do so.
 Results will be available to chairs.

 Department: Chair: Date:

-review plan for my department of my department, I assign the professional activity, and servi expectations, [1] faculty perfor performance expected of UMV t, and in the context of performant following ratings to my departm ent chair in the areas of teaching, re to meet minimum performance [2] effective - the average in a favorable light, [3]
+Teaching, Professional Activity, and Service: Following the procedures of the approved peerreview plan for my department, and in the context of performance expectations for all members of my department, I assign the following ratings to my department chair in the areas of teaching, professional activity, and service.
+Use [0] unsatisfactory - failure to meet minimum performance expectations, [1] faculty performance that meets expectations, [2] effective - the average performance expected of UMW faculty and always interpreted in a favorable light, [3] exceptional or outstanding performance - well above the effective level of expectations:

-Teaching Rating
+Teaching

 Commentary:

-Professional Activity Rating
+Professional Activity

 Commentary:

-Service Rating
+Service

 Commentary: